-- a.
-Those involving a marketed medical device in which the device is being used or investigated within the approved indications. - Are consumer preference testing, testing of a device modification or testing of a combination of two or more devices in commercial distribution if the testing does NOT collect safety or effectiveness data, or put subjects at additional risk. - c.
-Is a diagnostic device study under the following circumstances: - i.
-Complies with the requirements at 21 CFR 809.10(c) for labeling
+- b.
+Those using a device, other than a transitional device, introduced into commercial distribution on or after May 28, 1976, that FDA has determined to be substantially equivalent to a device in commercial distribution immediately before May 28, 1976, and that is used or investigated in accordance with the indications in the labeling FDA reviewed under subpart E of part 807 in determining substantial equivalence. - c.
+Those involving a marketed medical device in which the device is being used or investigated within the approved indications. - d.
+Those that are consumer preference testing, testing of a device modification or testing of a combination of two or more devices in commercial distribution if the testing does NOT collect safety or effectiveness data, or put subjects at additional risk. - e.
+Those using a diagnostic device study under the following circumstances: - i.
+Complies with the requirements at 21 CFR 809.10(c) for labeling - ii.
+Is Non-invasive, - iii.
+Does not require an invasive sampling procedure that presents significant risk, - iv.
+Does not by design or intention introduce energy into a subject, and - v.
+Is not used as a diagnostic procedure without confirmation of the diagnosis by another, medically established diagnostic product or procedure. - f.
+Those submitted with correspondence from the FDA indicating that the device is NSR or that the study is exempt from IDE requirements.